housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 [Application Shell - Twitter Lite](https://mobile.twitter.com)
 {: app shell}

-The App Shell consists of all the HTML, CSS and JS assets that make up the parts of your application that don't convey actual data (or dynamic data retreived from a third-party location).
-Service workers act like a middleman between your browser and the network, and once your app is loaded for the first time, the assets that make up the App Shell can be retrieved over the network.
-We can however store these resources in the service worker cache so that when the user loads your application for a second time, the browser doesn't need to retreive these assets from the network.
-The service worker will be able to provide the assets instead meaning we can get **faster page loads on repeat visits**.
+The App Shell consists of all the HTML, CSS and JS that make up the parts of that application that don't convey actual data (or dynamic data retreived from a third-party location).
+Once the app is loaded for the first time, the assets that make up the shell can be retrieved over the network normally.
+A service worker can act like a middleman between the browser and the network allowing us to to cache these resources.

 ![Service Worker](assets/thinking-prpl/service-worker.png "Service Worker"){: .article-image-with-border }

+Storing the resources that make up the shell in the service worker cache means that when the user loads the application for a second time, the browser can retrieve them from the service worker instead of making network requests.
+This results in **faster page loads on repeat visits**.

-Although using the CLI can simplify creating a service worker, we'll still need to generate a new one every time we make a change to our application.
-In this case, it might make more sense to integrate Workbox into your build system.
-For example, instead of installing the library globally - you can install its dependency:
+Although using Workbox's CLI can simplify creating a service worker, we would still need to generate a new one every time we make a change to our application.
+In this case, it might make more sense to integrate Workbox into our build system.
+For example, instead of installing the library globally - we can install it as a dependency:

 {% highlight bash %}
 npm install workbox-cli --save-dev